 Fishing on Chotard and Albemarle is always dependent upon the MS River level and movement.
 For best results on these lakes, always check the MS River report to know if the river is moving in or out of the lake and target areas of moving water for improved fishing.
 Fishing is typically best when the river is on a slow fall.
 For most boats, access to the river is almost impossible when the river is below 15 feet (Vicksburg Gauge).

-According to the National Weather Service (NWS) the Mississippi River at Vicksburg is currently at 21.52 feet.
-The river is projected to remain stable between 21 and 22 feet until 7/7/2024.
+According to the National Weather Service (NWS) the Mississippi River at Vicksburg is currently at 32.3 feet and is projected to crest at on 3/27/2025 at 32.3 feet before beginning a slow fall.

 *Chotard & Albemarle Lakes Interactive Map